ishan00/ishantarunesh.com/_posts/2023-07-23-favourite-quotes.md

 *In important matters, a 'strong' effort usually results in only mediocre results.
 Whenever we are attempting anything truly worthwhile our effort must be as if our life is at stake, just as if we were under a physical attack!
 It is this extraordinary effort—an effort that drives us beyond what we thought we were capable of—that ensures victory in battle and success in life's endeavors.*<br>
 — Flashing Steel: Mastering Eishin-Ryu Swordsmanship

-*Learn to value yourself, which means: fight for your happiness.*<br>
-— Ayn Rand

 *There is no normal, Evelyn.
 A 'normal person' is what is left after society has squeezed out all unconventional opinions and aspirations out of a human being.*<br>
 — Sylvia Plath

-*What I want and set as my goal is damned difficult, and yet I don't believe I'm aiming too high*<br>
-— Van Gogh

-*I feel a power in me that I must develop, a fire that I may not put out but must fan, although I don't know to what outcome it will lead me.*<br>
-— Van Gogh

-*I keep on making what I can't do yet in order to learn to be able to do it*<br>
-— Van Gogh

-*What I advise you to do is, not to be unhappy before the crisis comes*<br>
-— Seneca

 *Don't bend; don't water it down; don't try to make it logical; don't edit your own soul according to the fashion.
 Rather, follow your most intense obsessions mercilessly.*<br>
 — Franz Kafka